avocode/e2e-stories/README.md

 }
 ```

-* Add Jest config for puppeteer to package.json
+* Add Jest configuration to package.json, or you can create jest.config.js file.

 ```diff
 {